 A warehouse or construction company can be liable for negligence if they fail to correct hazardous elements of workplace design or allow dangerous conditions to exist.

 Narrow, cluttered aisles in warehouses can cause collisions with merchandise, pallets and other equipment.

 Poor lighting makes it difficult for forklift operators to safely navigate down aisles, around corners and through doorways.
 Headlights should be used where general lighting is less than two lumens per square foot

 Employees of manufacturing facilities often are subject to conditions such as noise, odors, toxic gases and dust.

 Protecting the Rights of Maryland Workers

 For more than 25 years, Steve Heisler, The Injury Lawyer, has been advocating for the rights of employees to a safe workplace and compensation when negligence causes a workplace injury or death.
-For a family struggling to pay the bills when the breadwinner is unable to work, this can mean relief from staggering medical bills, help with household expenses, and monetary compensation for loss of companionship.
+As a trusted Maryland workplace injury lawyer, Steve Heisler provides essential support for families, offering relief from staggering medical bills, assistance with household expenses, and monetary compensation for loss of companionship.

 If you or your loved one has been hurt in a forklift accident on a jobsite in Maryland or the District of Columbia, call the Law Offices of Steven H. Heisler at (410) 625-4878.
 As a former union organizer, Steve values the rights of hardworking men and women and won’t back down when faced with resistance from industry and insurance managers.
 You’ll be glad to have Steve on your side and by your side as you deal with your occupational injury.